onemtc/governance-script-template-spec-version/README.md

 The **governance-script** repo details how to deploy code to Azure into test, preprod, and production environments, using IaC with GitHub actions for Test Deployment.
 For Preprod/Prod deployment, the code is deployed through actions, but the infrastructure is placed in Azure through Azure Blueprints.
 Azure Blueprints should be demo'd along with the **governance-script demo**, so you can show all the goodness of GitHub actions, as well as the advanced features of Azure Blueprints/

 This repo substitutes Azure Template Specs for Azure Blueprints.
-However, as of this writing Template Specs is in preview and the functionality provided is much, much smaller than that of Azure Blueprints, and there is no direct link available between the two.
-This repo should be used to demo the future of ARM Template handline within Azure, but it is not currently a replacement for Azure Blueprints.
+However, as of this writing Template Specs functionality provided is not the same as that of Azure Blueprints, and there is no direct link available between the two.
+This repo should be used to demo the future of ARM Template handling within Azure, but it is not currently a replacement for Azure Blueprints.

 General documentation is here: